Fort Lauderdale airport: 5 dead, shooting suspect had gun in checked bag

 The FBI has not ruled out terrorism, Piro said, but Israel cautioned it was early in the investigation and authorities did not know Santiago's motive.

-On Saturday, Piro said investigators "continue to look at the terrorism angle" as a possible motive.
+Saturday, Piro said investigators "continue to look at the terrorism angle" as a possible motive.

 "We have not ruled out anything," he said.
 "We continue to look at all avenues, all motives."

-Piro said Santiago was cooperating with investigators, who had interviewed him for several hours.
+Piro said Santiago was cooperating with investigators, who interviewed him for several hours.
 The interview concluded early Saturday.

 There were reports of a possible altercation involving Santiago on the flight to Fort Lauderdale, but law enforcement sources said investigators haven't discovered any evidence to support those claims.